mykcryptodev/onchain-game-starter-template/README.md

 1. **Frontend**: Next.js with React, styled using Tailwind CSS and DaisyUI
 2. **API Layer**: tRPC for type-safe API endpoints
 3. **Web2 Backend**: PostgreSQL database with Prisma ORM
-4. **Onchain Backend**: Connection to the Base Sepolia testnet (EVM-compatible blockchain)
+4. **Onchain Backend**: Connection to the Base Sepolia testnet (EVM-compatible blockchain) with Viem and Wagmi
 5. **Authentication**: NextAuth.js with Sign In With Ethereum (SIWE) support
-6. **Smart Contract Development**: Solidity contracts with testing setup
+6. **Smart Contract Development**: Solidity contracts with testing setup using Hardhat or Foundry

 ## Technology Deep Dive

 ### Next.js and T3 Stack

 The application is built using [Next.js](https://nextjs.org/), a powerful React framework for building web applications.
-The T3 Stack adds additional tools and best practices:
+The T3 Stack adds additional tools:

 - **TypeScript**: Used throughout the app for type safety
 - **tRPC**: Enables the creation of type-safe API endpoints